rinaldo-mist/tourism_indonesia_recommendation_system/README.md

 The dataset is provided publicly from https://www.kaggle.com/datasets/aprabowo/indonesia-tourism-destination

 ## Model Conclusion
+There are several models included here, there are : Random Forest Regressor, SVD and KNNBasic.
+Random Forest Regressor is a technique which works in regression, while SVD and KNNBasic are techniques which usually used in recommender system.
+###Random Forest
+Kombinasi dari Decision Tree yang digabungkan menjadi suatu model dan bersifat robust.
+###SVD
+Teknik untuk dekomposisi matriks data berukuran apa saja yang biasa digunakan dalam teknik rekomendasi.
+###KNNBasic
+Teknik untuk
 The recommendation system has SVD model as it's best available recommendation system model.

 ## Disclaimer